biolink/biolink-model/docs/index.md

          * [primary knowledge source](primary_knowledge_source.md) - The most upstream source of the knowledge expressed in an Association that an implementer can identify.
 Performing a rigorous analysis of upstream data providers is expected; every effort is made to catalog the most upstream source of data in this property.
 Only one data source should be declared primary in any association.  "aggregator knowledge source" can be used to capture non-primary sources.
      * [ln ratio](ln_ratio.md) - the natural log of the ratio of co-occurrence to expected
      * [ln ratio confidence interval](ln_ratio_confidence_interval.md) - The 99% confidence interval for the ln_ratio calculation (i.e. the range of values within which the true value has a 99% chance of falling)
+     * [log odds ratio](log_odds_ratio.md) - The logarithm of the odds ratio, or the ratio of the odds of event Y occurring in an exposed group versus the  odds of event Y occurring in a non-exposed group.
+     * [log odds ration 95 ci](log_odds_ration_95_ci.md) - The ninety-five percent confidence range in which the true log odds ratio for the sample population falls.
      * [logical interpretation](logical_interpretation.md)
      * [mechanism of action](mechanism_of_action.md) - a boolean flag to indicate if the edge is part of a path or subgraph of a knowledge graph that constitutes the mechanism of action for a result.
      * [negated](negated.md) - if set to true, then the association is negated i.e. is not true